maliahavlicek/ms4_challenger/README.md

 <img width="auto" height="auto" src="documentation/pages/components/ms4-challenger-video-player.png">

+To keep the look and feel of this repeated element the same and easy to maintain, I created a custom [inclusion_tag](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/challenges/templatetags/filters.py#L49), which passes context over to a common rendering [template](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/challenges/templates/challenges/video_player.html#L2).

 #### Audio Player
 I used the default audio players but could not figure out the exact controls to standardize background colors and border shapes.
-Like the video player, I did add an outline as some browsers put them up with a white background and black controlsns with no background.
+Like the video player, I did add an outline as some browsers put them up with a white background and black controls with no background.
 I would love to take the time to restyle these across the site for all browsers.

 <img width="auto" height="auto" src="documentation/pages/components/ms4-challenger-audio-player.png">